 When surveying a model, there are several issues that must be considered.
 First, the surveyor should be used to mark the height of contour on all the teeth that will be involved in the frame design, which will clearly show any problems with undercuts.
-Tooth surfaces which require guide planes may be paralleled in the mouth to reduce heavy undercuts.
+Tooth surfaces that require guide planes may be paralleled in the mouth to reduce heavy undercuts.

 Step 3: Clasp & Flex

 Clasp design is based on the Kennedy classification of the arch and the different levels of undercuts that may or may not be present.
-The flexible cosmetic clasps or tooth colored clasps are great options for maximum esthetics.
+The flexible cosmetic clasps or tooth-colored clasps are great options for maximum esthetics.

 Step 4: Final Step Before Processing and Finishing

 The bite will be analyzed for proper design.
-Design involves the Kennedy classification, path of insertion, undercuts and esthetics.
+Design involves the Kennedy classification, the path of insertion, undercuts, and esthetics.
 The frame will be fabricated via the lost wax method.
 The final product will be ready to have teeth set in wax for a try-in to ensure bite and esthetics prior to final processing.

 Please be reminded that should you wish to discuss a case in more detail, our experienced technical team is here to assist you.